WaterWorks™ Total Hardness Eco Packs

 This simple colour test strip, from our WaterWorks™ brand, allows quick and accurate testing of Total Water Hardness, at an extended detection range.

 This is one of our most popular tests.
-It is a simple dip and read test strip with a precise colour chart on the back of the bottle and the results are shown immediately.
+It is a simple dip and read test strip with a precise colour chart on the back of the packet and the results are shown immediately.
 This test strip is simple and requires no other reagents or accessories.
 We use trace amounts of chemicals on our strips which makes them extremely safe and non-hazardous.
 They are considered as Articles under OSHA and do not require SDS sheets.

 Notes: Water flowing through the ground is naturally filtered of small particles, but some minerals naturally occurring in the ground may dissolve into groundwater.
 (Stalactite and stalagmite formation in caves occurs when groundwater redeposits these minerals).